wurthless-elektroniks/smc360/docs/ipc.md

 TODO

+Sets a flag that will stay set until the system powers off or reboots.

-### 0x99 - Set RoL LEDs
+### 0x99 - Override Ring of Light LEDs

-TODO
+Inputs:

+0. Command `0x99`
+1. Single bit (bit 0 = enable override)
+2. New Ring of Light LED state

+The Ring of Light LEDs are set as a 4x2 bitfield, where the upper 4 bits are the green LEDs and the lower 4 bits are the red LEDs.
+The SMC will automatically re-orientate the LED pattern depending on the tilt switch.

+The LED positions are:
+- Bit 0/4 - top left
+- Bit 1/5 - top right
+- Bit 2/6 - bottom left
+- Bit 3/7 - bottom right

+Note that while this override is active, nothing else will display on the Ring of Light.
+You must clear the override when you're done displaying whatever it is you want to display.

 ### 0x9A - System error (RRoD)

 Input bytes:

-1. Command `0x9A`
+0. Command `0x9A`
-2. Error code as 4x2-bit packed values
+1. Error code as 4x2-bit packed values
-3. Error code as 4x2-bit packed values (always sent twice)
+2. Error code as 4x2-bit packed values (same as previous byte; it's always sent twice)
-4. Flags (bit 0 = hardware failure, bit 1 = one green/two red?, both bits 0/1 clear = RRoD classic)
+3. Flags (bit 0 = hardware failure, bit 1 = overheat (one green/two red?), both bits 0/1 clear = RRoD classic)

-Outputs: Nothing
+This raises the Red Ring of Death we all know and love, but it can also be used to signal a hardware failure error, or to send the system into a manual overheat protection mode.
+(The kernel can't detect when the SMC goes to overheat protection mode because the SMC will power everything down.)

+The error codes are 4 digits long and are packed into a single byte in 4x2 bit format, so 0x1B decodes to binary `00 01 10 11`, or error code 0123.

-Error code from IPC cannot be less than 0100 (reserved for SMC errors); if it is, it'll be ignored.
+The error code specified here cannot be less than 0100 (hex 0x10) because any error code below that is reserved for SMC errors.
+If the error code is less than 0100, then the command will be ignored.

 ### 0x9B - Set RTC wake time

 Input bytes:

 0. Command `0x9B`
-1. RTC wakeup timestamp byte 1
+1. RTC wakeup value in milliseconds, bits 32-40
-2. RTC wakeup timestamp byte 2
+2. RTC wakeup value in milliseconds, bits 24-31
-3. RTC wakeup timestamp byte 3
+3. RTC wakeup value in milliseconds, bits 16-23
-4. RTC wakeup timestamp byte 4
+4. RTC wakeup value in milliseconds, bits 8-15
 5. Single bit (bit 0 must be set to 1 to automatically power on system when wake time arrives)

-Setting all bytes to 0 disables the alarm.
+Setting all timestamp bytes to 0 disables the alarm.

-TODO

 ### 0x9C - Set persistent memory cell values

 Inputs:

-1. Command `0x9C`
+0. Command `0x9C`
-2. Persistent memory cell value 1 (e.g., in Falcon at DAT_INTMEM_66)
+1. Persistent memory cell value 1 (e.g., in Falcon at DAT_INTMEM_66)
-3. Persistent memory cell value 2 (e.g., in Falcon at DAT_INTMEM_67)
+2. Persistent memory cell value 2 (e.g., in Falcon at DAT_INTMEM_67)

 Outputs: Nothing